 Get Help For Alcohol Addiction At Vertava Health Mississippi

 At Vertava Health Mississippi, we offer a residential alcohol treatment program that uses evidence-based practices to address this serious disorder.
-We also offer detox support and outpatient services.
+We also offer alcohol detox and rehab support and outpatient services.

 Reach out to Vertava Health Mississippi today to see if our program is a good fit for your needs.